SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: : A Red-Teaming Framework for Search Agents

-\textbf{Overview of The Red-Teaming Framework}.
-To substantiate the threat model, each test case should include four essential components: a user query that reflects the use scenario, a target consequence to achieve, an unreliable website intended to distract the search agent, and an evaluation function that determines whether the expected risk occurs.
+\textbf{Overview of the red-teaming framework}.
+To instantiate this threat model, each test case includes four essential components: a benign user query that reflects the use scenario, a target negative consequence to achieve, an unreliable website intended to distract the search agent, and an evaluation method that determines whether the expected risk occurs.
+We provide test case examples in~\Cref{appx:test-case-examples}.
 Our red-teaming framework operates in two stages.
 The first is an offline stage, in which we curate high-quality test cases according to the specified risk types (\Cref{subsec:test-case-generation}).
 In the second, we execute each test case with search agents to identify their vulnerabilities (\Cref{subsec:test-case-execution}).
 The automation of our red-teaming framework results from a well-orchestrated integration of four LLM assistants: an LLM-driven workflow for test case generation, a website generator, a helpfulness rater, and a checklist-assisted safety evaluator.